Kile-Asmussen/lord-of-the-ring/ideas.md

 # Flames Anathema

 - Smallflame
+  - Embodies invention
-  Mankind's works
+  - Mankind's works

 - Flame of Ambition
-  Will
+  - Embodies Will
-  (Metaphorical, greater will)
+  - Is Metaphorical

+# Godflames

+- Holyflame
+  - Burns the unrepentant
+  - Provided by the Greater Will

 - Giantsflame
+  - Just really good at flame things
-  Fire Giant (The Fell God)
+  - Wielded by the Fire Giant
+  - Provided by the Fell God

 - Taker's flame
-  Rykard (God Devouring Serpent)
+  - Steals life
+  - Wielded by Rykard/God Devouring Serpent (Shadow of GEQ)
+  - Provided by ???

 - Deahtflame
-  Godskin Cult
-  Gloam-Eyed Queen
+  - Kills gods
+  - Wielded by the Gloam-Eyed Queen, Blackknife assasins, and Maliketh
-  Power limited by sealing the Rune of Death (Unknowable Minuet)
+  - Power limited by sealing the Rune of Death
+  - Weakened form wielded by the Godskin cultists
+  - Provided by ???
+(The Unknowable Minuet?)

 - Flame of Frenzy
-  Madness
+  - Embodies Madness
-  Three fingers (Chaos)
+  - Wielded by the Three fingers, Vyke
+  - Provided by Chaos

 - Bloodflame
-  Love
+  - Embodies Love
-  Mogh (Formless Mother)
+  - Wielded by Mogh
+  - Provided by Formless Mother

 - Ghostflame
-  The Old Way of Death (Twinbird)
+  - The Old Way of Death
+  - Wielded by the Deathbird Vassals
+  - Provided by Twinbird

+# Natural flames

 - Crucible
-  Source of all Life (raw lifestuff)
+  Source of all Life

 - Comet Flame
-  Source of all Souls (raw soulstuff)
+  Source of all Souls

-# ??

-- Ashflame
-  Famine Rune
-  Burns invisibly

-- Hateflame
-  Pestilence Rune
-  White phosphorous
-  Inextinguishable